Why is this important?

 The police will charge a person when they have enough evidence to prove that they have committed an offence.
 The charge is a statement which says:-

-- what crime the person is charge with; and
+- what crime the person is charged with; and

 - when the crime was committed; and